 Vaishnav devotees celebrate Falgun Maha Shivratri on which Tithi?

-Vaishnav devotees in North India celebrate Falgun Krishna Paksha Chaturdashi as Falgun Maha Shivaratri.
+In North India, Vaishnav devotees celebrate Falgun Krishna Paksha Chaturdashi as Falgun Maha Shivaratri.

 Devotees who cannot observe Vrat for a full day and night have their Satvik meal (vegetarian, without food grains) only once in the evening after performing Puja and Arati.